laurastrathern/github-slideshow/_posts/0000-01-02-laurastrathern.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our LauraStrathern's slide!"
 ---
 This is laurastrathern's slide.
-Use the left arrow to go back!
+Use the left arrow to go back!This is my changed slide.